Jeff-Moorhead/musictheorpy/README.md

 key signature.
 ```

-As indicated in the trace back for `c_badtonic` above, it is possible to pass a valid note name
-to `Scale`, but still receive an InvalidTonicError.
+As indicated in the trace back for `c_badtonic` above, it is possible to pass a valid note name, but still receive an InvalidTonicError.
 This occurs when the
 key signature of the given scale name would include qualifiers beyond sharps and flats.
 For example, G# Major would have F## in its key signature.
 Because key signatures like
 this are generally not used in music theory, they are not valid.

-The key signature of a `Scale` object is accessible through its
+The key signature of a Scale object is accessible through its
-`key_signature` property, which is a tuple of strings representing the
+key_signature property, which is a tuple of strings representing the
 notes that make up the scale's key signature.
 For example,
 ```
 >>> a_major = Scale('A major')